![]() |

 THE PRESIDIO

 The Presidio "Original Rye Bread from the Valais" aims to support and promote the artisanal production of this pure sourdough bread made from 100% finely ground rye meal.
-Although common Valais rye bread is now also awarded the AOP mark of origin, in contrast to Slow Food rye bread, the addition of wheat flour and baker's yeast is permitted here.
 The Presidio supports the entire product chain, because it means that the old stones in the Blatten mill near Naters and perhaps other old stone mills in the Valais can be used again in the future.

 PARTNERSHIP WITH COOP